Saoirse McHugh: Personal life

+Political career

 2019 European Parliament election

-She first stood for political office at the 2019 European Parliament election, as a Green Party candidate in the Midlands–North-West constituency.
+McHugh first stood for political office at the 2019 European Parliament election, as a Green Party candidate in the Midlands–North-West constituency.
 She was motivated to stand by her view of the need to combat climate change, saying that "we are running out of time".
 Her aunt's home in Achill had been destroyed by a storm in 2014, and McHugh began lobbying politicians of all parties to take action.
 However, when she lamented to Green Party leader Eamon Ryan that her efforts had little effect, Ryan persuaded her that the remedy was stand for election herself.
 Ryan later took a bet on her election, staking €50 on odds of 50/1.

 McHugh had only recently joined the Green party, and made little impact in the election until an RTÉ television debate in the final days of the campaign, when she challenged independent candidate Peter Casey.
 "Millionaires blaming migrants is an old trope and it's boring," said McHugh.
 She also jokingly advised Casey to "go on Dancing with the Stars if you want attention that much."

 On election night, opinion polls showed McHugh having 12% of the first-preference vote; this was described by the media as "unexpected", because McHugh was a first-time candidate.
 This opinion polling was associated with a "Green Wave", which saw increased support for the Green Party at the time.
 In the election itself, McHugh received 51,019 (8.58%) first-preference votes, placing her sixth out of seventeen candidates.